Summaries of State 100% Clean Energy Plans

 Below are links to the 100% clean energy plans and reports for seven states, along with summaries of each report's objectives, information on how it was produced and organized, what its key conclusions/recommendations are, and key takeaways about the report.

-Date Published: December 2020
+Date Published: March 2021

 How the Report Was Produced

 CEC, CPUC, and CARB served as the three lead state agencies for the report and worked with consultants from Energy and Environmental Economics, Inc. (E3).
 The CEC’s Disadvantaged Communities Advisory Group and California’s balancing authorities also provided analytical and advisory support.
 Stakeholder engagement included three scoping workshops; two technical workshops; a year-long series of in-person and virtual sessions for the public to provide feedback on the report’s scope, process, and analysis; and public comment opportunities through the SB 100 docket.

 The report starts by discussing the context and motivation behind California’s 100 percent clean electricity goal, including the history of the state’s climate leadership, benefits of carbon-free clean electricity, and the existing and future state of California’s electric grid.
 It then provides an overview of the process of developing the report, including stakeholder outreach and engagement efforts, before articulating the statutory interpretation and definition of key terms, outlining the capacity expansion modeling approach, identifying results and key takeaways from the analysis, and proposing strategic next steps and recommendations for implementation.